-On Behalf of the Family, my new book is now available
+On Behalf of the Family available May 2014

 Detective Dave Mason of the Santa Monica Police Department walks into a firestorm of controversy when a beautiful young girl from a rich Muslim family is found dead in a car arson fire.
 What is this?
 Is it a hate crime?
 Domestic abuse, honor killing, or what?